Closing Costs Guide · Value-First Home Team

 Who Qualifies

-Canadian citizen or PR · Purchasing a newly built home, new condo unit, or manufactured home on vacant land · Does not need to be a first-time buyer
+Canadian citizen or PR · Purchasing a newly built home, new condo, or manufactured home on vacant land · Does not need to be a first-time buyer

 Conditions

-Must move in within 92 days · Must occupy as principal residence for at least 1 year · Land must be ≤ 0.5 hectares
+Typically must move in within 92 days · Occupy as principal residence for at least 1 year · Land ≤ 0.5 hectares

-Available to repeat buyers — if you're buying new construction, this exemption applies even if you've owned before.
+Available to repeat buyers — purchasing new construction may qualify even if you have owned before.

-Your lawyer or notary applies the PTT exemption at the time of registration — you don't apply for it separately beforehand.
-However, you need to meet all conditions and you're legally responsible for the accuracy of the claim.
-False declarations result in penalties equal to the amount of the exemption.
+Your lawyer or notary applies the PTT exemption at the time of registration.
+You are legally responsible for the accuracy of the claim — inaccurate declarations can result in penalties equal to the exemption amount.

-BC's foreign buyer ban (20% additional PTT in specified regions including Metro Vancouver) has been extended to January 1, 2027.
-Foreign nationals and non-PR residents are not eligible for standard PTT exemptions and face significant additional costs.
+BC's additional 20% PTT for foreign nationals in specified regions including Metro Vancouver has been extended to January 1, 2027.
+Foreign nationals and non-PR residents are not eligible for standard PTT exemptions.

 Family Transfer Exemptions

-Transfers of a principal residence between related individuals (parent to child, between spouses, etc.) may be exempt from PTT if the property was the transferor's principal residence for at least 6 months before the transfer and other conditions are met.
+Transfers of a principal residence between certain related individuals may be exempt from PTT if the property was the transferor's principal residence for at least 6 months before transfer, among other conditions.
+A lawyer or notary can confirm eligibility.

 CMHC Mortgage Default Insurance

-Added to Your Mortgage — Not Cash on Closing
+Added to the Mortgage — Not Cash on Closing

-Unlike PTT, CMHC insurance is not paid in cash on closing day.
-The premium is added to your mortgage balance and paid off over your amortization period through your regular monthly payments.
-It increases your total borrowing and the interest you pay over the life of the mortgage.
+Unlike PTT, the CMHC premium is not paid in cash on closing day.
+It is added to the mortgage balance and paid off over the amortization period, increasing total borrowing and the total interest paid.

 Maximum Purchase Price for Insured Mortgages

 CMHC insurance is only available on homes purchased for $1,499,999 or less.
-If the purchase price is $1.5 million or more, a minimum 20% down payment is required and mortgage default insurance is not available regardless of circumstances.
+At $1.5 million or more, a minimum 20% down payment is required and mortgage default insurance is not available.

 2025 CMHC Premium Rates

-30-year amortization note: As of December 15, 2024, first-time buyers and buyers of newly constructed homes can access 30-year amortization on insured mortgages.
-However, choosing 30 years adds 0.20% to your CMHC premium rate (e.g., 5% down becomes 4.20% instead of 4.00%).
-The lower monthly payment comes at the cost of a higher insurance premium and significantly more interest paid over the life of the loan.
+30-year amortization: As of December 15, 2024, first-time buyers and buyers of newly constructed homes may access 30-year amortization on insured mortgages.
+Choosing 30 years typically adds 0.20% to the CMHC premium rate.
+The lower monthly payment comes at the cost of a higher insurance premium and more total interest paid.

 Minimum Down Payment Rules

-Minimum down payment is 5% of the full purchase price.
+Minimum down payment is typically 5% of the full purchase price.

 Minimum 20% down payment required.
-CMHC insurance is not available at this price point — the mortgage is uninsured regardless of down payment size.
+CMHC insurance is not available — the mortgage is uninsured regardless of down payment size.

 Legal / Notary Fees

 A BC lawyer or notary public handles title transfer, mortgage registration, PTT filing, adjustments, and Land Title Office registration.
-Mandatory for every purchase.
-Fees vary based on complexity — strata purchases and purchases with unusual title issues cost more.
+Required for every purchase.
+Strata purchases and transactions with unusual title matters commonly cost more.

 $1,200–$2,200